 Your procedure will take place at one of these locations:

 David H. Koch Center

 530 East 74th Street

 New York, NY 10021

 Take the elevator to the 8th floor.

 Endoscopy Suite at Memorial Hospital (MSK’s main hospital)

 1275 York Avenue (between East 67th and East 68th Streets)

 New York, NY 10065

-Take the M elevator to the 2nd Floor.
-Enter the Endoscopy Suite through the glass doors.
+Take the B elevator to the 2nd floor.
+Turn right and enter the Endoscopy/Surgical Day Hospital Suite through the glass doors.

 480 Red Hill Road